 [00:26:58] I love reading things from the consulting firms, like Deloitte, IBM.
 They each have their own professional differentiating type of blog, you know one for tech, one for finance, one for marketing.
 So, you’re getting the consulting end of consulting perspective.
 There’s blogs on fintech summary and other blogs on just financial technology.
-So, I would say whatever your passion is, it’s hard to have your hand in all this stuff but whatever your passion is, sign up for like one or two of those and then just once a quarter, twice a quarter at a minimum, you just sort of spend a half a day researching other areas that are maybe not as intuitive or not as passionate for you, just so you’re still aware of what’s going on.
+So, I would say whatever your passion is, it’s hard to have your hand in all this stuff.
+Whatever your passion is, sign up for like one or two of those and then just once a quarter.
+You just sort of spend a half a day researching other areas that are maybe not as intuitive or not as passionate for you, just so you’re still aware of what’s going on.

 But pick an area that you really find yourself passionate about and become very well-versed in it and then know where to tap for resources and information on the others to come across that you’re knowledgeable and in a lot of different areas.
-It’s impossible to know all different areas but I think it’s about becoming an excellent researcher and having absolutely no problem saying, “I’m not sure about that answer but let me research and get back to you.”
-And then you know how to find it.
+It’s impossible to know all different areas.
+But it’s about excellent research.

 Key to Becoming a Successful Financial Leader